aoloe/php-gifgifgif/README.md

 # gif gif gif

-Download animated gifs from an url and provide a _good quality_ url.
+Download animated Gifs from an url and provide a _good quality_ url.

-The main futile goal is to get a preview when sharing a custom animation in Whatsapp.
+The main futile goal of this script is to provide a preview when sharing a custom animation in Whatsapp (and avoiding linking to sharing sites which might not be safe for your audience).

 - Each upload gets a new random name.
+- A copy of each image is stored on your server.
-- Everybody can access the direct link to the gif and an html page that provide the gif and the correct preview.
+- Everybody with the link can access the an html page with the animation in it.
-- Those who know a _secret_ word, can fetch new gifs and see the list of all available gifs.
+- Those who know a _secret_ word, can add new gifs and see the list of all available gifs.

-It also supports Webp animations.
+The script supports Gif and Webp animations.

 This tool is meant for personal usage only and does not provide the features you would expect from a public gif repository.